asross/dynamic-link/README.md

 ### Active Class

 Route-based `dynamic-link`s have basic support for automatically adding the `'active'` class to the `<a>` tag if their parameters match the current route.
 You can customize the class name by passing a string to `activeClass` or `params.activeClass`, and you can also set a default for all `dynamic-link`s by reopening the component and overriding `defaultActiveClass`.

-If you don't wish to apply any class at all, you can pass `activeClass=false` for a particular link or `defaultActiveClass=false` on the component to disable this behavior for all of them.
+If you don't wish to apply any class at all, you can pass `activeClass=false` to a particular link or set `defaultActiveClass: false` on the component.

-If you want to customize how `dynamic-link` decides whether the active class should be added, you can pass a boolean or a computed property to `activeWhen` or `params.activeWhen`:
+If you want to customize how `dynamic-link` decides when the active class should be added, you can pass a property to `activeWhen`/`params.activeWhen`:

 ```hbs
 {{#dynamic-link activeWhen=sortDescending activeClass='highlight' action=makeSortAscending}}